bparanj/coding-skill/_posts/2021-03-14-linked-list-basics-part-II.md

 ### Add at the Beginning

-Implement the `add_at_beginning`method to the `LinkedList` class.
+Implement the `add_at_beginning`method in the `LinkedList` class.
 It takes the node to be inserted as the parameter.
 The implementation of inserting a node to the beginning of the linked list is shown below:

 ```ruby
   def add_at_beginning(node)